Concrete CMS Cluster in Jelastic PaaS

 - Password: specify the password for administrator user

-- Server: paste the link to the master database without http://
+- Server: paste the link to the primary database without http://

-- MySQL Username: enter login you’ve received in the email with credentials to master DB while environment creation (root by default)
+- MySQL Username: enter login you’ve received in the email with credentials to primary DB while environment creation (root by default)

 - MySQL Password: type the password from the same email